Discovering My Children Aren't Biologically Mine - A Heart-Wrenching Journey

 Edit: Wow, this post certainly blew up.
 Guess airing my dirty laundry accomplished something.

-Anyway, i've seen a few common questions so I'll just answer them here.
+Anyway, I've seen a few common questions so I'll just answer them here.
 1.)
 Her son knows the truth of why I left.

-I sat down and told him that I am not his father, and that his mother lied to me and cheated on me. i made it clear I am not mad at him, that it is not his fault this is happening, and no matter what I will still think he's an amazing kid.
+I sat down and told him that I am not his father, and that his mother lied to me and cheated on me.

 You can believe what you want though.
 3.)
 I have a lawyer, and I'm not going to be paying child support or alimony.

-Last though, for those who say I should stay in her sons life and be his father.
+Last though, for those who say I should stay in her son's life and be his father.
 That's not realistically possible.

 However, it can never change the fact of the harsh reality we find ourselves in.
 I don't hate him, I feel so sad when I think about how he feels.

-And 6 long years of built up doubts and frustrations with a woman who used me.
+And six long years of built up doubts and frustrations with a woman who used me.
 There is no putting aside my hatred to try and be in his life, because the life I lived with him was nothing more than a façade cultivated by his mother.

 This is the harsh reality I find myself dealing with, and I simply cannot in good faith put myself or him through it any more.
 Edit 2: Since I am seeing many armchair lawyers in the comments saying this post is fake on grounds of what I said above.